-In the last couple of weeks, temperature was low but no snow.
-Dryness of the year has disappointed many skiers in the area.
-I don’t ski, but honestly I also hope more snow will come and come soon.
-I love that peaceful and soothing white, clean chill, and cheerful surroundings not mentioning what snow would bring, the wild white wonderland.
+In the last couple of weeks, the temperature was low but no snow.
+The dryness of the year has disappointed many skiers in the area.
+I don’t ski, but honestly, I also hope more snow will come and come soon.
+I love that peaceful and soothing white, clean chill, and cheerful surroundings not to mention what snow would bring, the wild white wonderland.

 No snow, I can get by with fog.
 I always like the simmering look of fog.
-In fact I have made a few attempt to shoot fog but not too successful.
+In fact, I have made a few attempts to shoot fog but have not been too successful.
 When it was too dense at dawn, I waited.
-Then I was occupied to engaged in other project, by the time when I put my head up, it vanished.
-I am having hard time to do one thing at a time, so that one thing slipped away while I tried to hold on two or three things at once.
+Then I was occupied engaged in another project, and by the time when I put my head up, it vanished.
+I am having a hard time doing one thing at a time so that one thing slipped away while I tried to hold on to two or three things at once.
 I want some good fog shots and I will, one day, focus on this one thing and accomplish my goal.

-I had my mind set on three giant sequoia in front of a school.
+I had my mind set on three giant sequoias in front of a school.
 I have seen them standing in heavy fog and looking like three giant angles floating in the cloud.
-But this scene has not come back for couple years.
-I am still waiting….
+But this scene has not come back for a couple of years.
+I am still waiting…

 Trees and plants are as bare as they can be.
-Evergreen plants have some green leaves, but what’s special about them, they are here all year around, as boring as it can be.
+Evergreen plants have some green leaves, but what’s special about them is, that they are here all year round, as boring as it can be.
 I could not catch up with fog, snow is long gone, but I must come out something.

 Out of desperation, I went out and walked around.
-Looking harder, looking deeper, still nothing… and I spotted sparkling something under tree limbs and twigs.
+Looking harder, looking deeper, still, nothing… and I spotted sparkling something under tree limbs and twigs.
 As a matter of fact, there are a lot, in clusters, gathered around evergreen leaves and deciduous twigs, the rain drops!!!
-I had my camera out, macro lens on tripod and on solid ground.
+I had my camera out, the macro lens on a tripod, and on solid ground.
 Holy cow, there are lots of droplets, too many, and I saw trees in them, the reflection.

 It was cloudy and I don’t have the best skill and equipment to do the job that I hope for, but it is OK, I am exploring and experimenting.
 I do what I can.
 I know I will always learn something from each endeavor.
-I like the jewel tone of this one, and I made the background drops more painterly and make the focal point drop more crystal like.
+I like the jewel tone of this one, and I made the background drops more painterly and made the focal point drop more crystal-like.

-I love crystals over diamond.
-Both of them are from nature, but monetary value of diamond that people so earnestly pursued makes it unnatural and to me, a symbol of vanity and greed if it is not bond by a sworn commitment, such as used for a wedding ring.
-The tough and solid nature of diamond is what I appreciate.
+I love crystals over diamonds.
+Both of them are from nature, but the monetary value of the diamond that people so earnestly pursued makes it unnatural and to me, a symbol of vanity and greed if it is not bound by a sworn commitment, such as used for a wedding ring.
+The tough and solid nature of diamonds is what I appreciate.
 Glitter and shine will come if a lively relationship sustains. otherwise, it is just a sparkled stone.

 So what do you think this is?
 Christmas is over, but I am getting an ornament and it is made of water drops.
-I think it is fun and cool though photo quality is not top notch.
-It is a causal occurrence.
+I think it is fun and cool though the photo quality is not top-notch.
+It is a casual occurrence.
 I tried to shoot one drop out of many.
 They are all too close that I could not get one crispy clear.
 Just because

 it is not crisp, it looks like a painted ornament.
-If it is not made for original purpose, it will be for something else.
+If it is not made for its original purpose, it will be for something else.
 If I am not good at something, I will be good at something else.
-Pondering on this, I feel ease and peace, and contentment.
+Pondering on this, I feel at ease and at peace, and contentment.

 If I mention that I live in Eugene, people would usually say, lots of rain there, isn’t it?
 Yes, but it usually comes and goes, it would not stay long enough to bore you.
 Besides, think of the green acres we have here.

-There is a study stating that Oregon is the most popular moving- to state last year.
-Out of total 129,000 moves, 61% of them moved to Oregon.
+There is a study stating that Oregon is the most popular moving- state last year.
+Out of a total of 129,000 moves, 61% of them moved to Oregon.